 - Fun T-Shirt: Modern-day Robo has a penchant for them.

-- Fun with Acronyms: ALAN: Automatic Learning Algorithm Network.
+- In The Ghost of Station X, ALAN: Automatic Learning Algorithm Network.
 Built by, you guessed it, Alan Turing.

 - Genius Bruiser: Robo himself.